GSI-CS-CO/bel_projects/testbench/lm32_cluster/test/REAME.md

 ...
 ```

-While the simulation runs, the UART ouptut of the LM32-Cluster
+While the simulation runs, the UART ouptut of the LM32-Cluster can be observed with "tail -f uart_output.txt".

 ## Simulation parameters
 The runtime of the simulation can be controlled in the makefile by modifying the `--stop-time=1000us` argument in the `run` target.